camillamn/money-counts/readme.md

 This repository contains an application where the kids can choose the tasks they have performed during the last week

 ## MVP
-The MVP is to make an application where one user can add the performed tasks during a week to a list, and send the list to Sanity, so I can keep track on how much pocketmoney i should pay my kid.
+The MVP is to make an application where one user can add the performed tasks during a week to a list, and send the list to Sanity, so I can keep track on how much pocketmoney I should pay my kid.

 ## Deployment
 The project is deployed on [Netlify](https://money-counts.netlify.app/) and the source code can be found on [Github](https://github.com/camillamn/money-counts).